WeblateOrg/weblate/docs/wlc.rst

 Weblate Client is Python library and command line utility to manage Weblate remotely using :ref:`api`.
-The command line utility can be invoked as :command:`wlc` and is build on :mod:`wlc`.
+The command line utility can be invoked as :command:`wlc` and is built on :mod:`wlc`.

 Global options
 --------------

-The program accepts following global options, which must be entered before subcommand.
+The program accepts the following global options, which must be entered before subcommand.

 .. option:: --format {csv,json,text,html}